 We had a similar one when I was a kid and I distinctly remember how excited I was as I waited for the action to start.

 My kids, to my delight, have reacted the same way.
 Our movie nights kick off with everyone crowding around the counter to watch the popcorn pop.
 It’s a cheap, fun-filled tradition.

-Other family gift ideas: a globe to learn about other countries together; a new board game for family game night (below are a few of our favorites!); or camping equipment for new adventures.
+Other family gift ideas: a globe to learn about other countries together; a new board game for family game night; or camping equipment for new adventures.